Gallia (Gounod)

 Gallia is an 1871 motet for soprano, chorus, orchestra, and organ by Charles Gounod.
 The text is a setting of Lamentations with alternative French text by Gounod.

 It was written for the 1871 International Exhibition in London.

+Composed by Gounod while in exile in London (due to the Franco-Prussian War), the cantata is dedicated to France—*Gallia* being the Latin word for France.
+In it, Gounod draws a profound parallel between the destroyed Jerusalem of the Lamentations of Jeremiah and a battered France.